retry51776/notes/development/ai/README.md

 ## IMO
-- There isn't a correct hidden state, rather these problem has similar feature sets. `CNN first layer recognized edges, then lines, then organs.`

 - I think we need more localized, more parrell algorthims.
 I think back propergation is too global.
 My guess is unfired neuron stack up voltage cause correction.

 - List of Human ability/skills that AI need to learn